 Paychecks, personal cards, letters—anything that looks like good news—I put those on top.
 Utility and credit card bills?
 They go under everything else.
-We can’t just stop giving you bills altogether, but you can make getting them a little less stressful.
+We can't just stop giving you bills altogether, but they can be a little less stressful.
 Just follow these 11 tips to save on every household bill.

 Sorry if I seem like I’m in a hurry

 But I’m under the gun: Our supervisors tell us when to leave, how many pieces of mail to deliver, and when we should aim to be back.
 Then some of us scan bar codes in mailboxes along our route so they can monitor our progress.
-This is what ZIP code really stands for.
+Find out what ZIP code really stands for.